Interview with Xander Parish OBE

 What is special about the Covent Garden Dance Company - what makes you return for more?!

-Well that's easy - in a word, Matt!
-He's not just a great person to work with, but always gives the artists a good time.
+Well that's easy - Matt!
+He's not just a great person to work with but always gives the artists a good time.
 Also, he doesn't just create a good show, he brings together a really nice group of people so it's always fun to be involved in his productions.

 Photo credit: Andrej Uspenski

-What are you looking forward to most about performing at Iconique for a second time?
+What are you looking forward to most about performing at Hatch House again?

 What will you be performing and with whom?